 Walking up the road – no parking is allowed beyond here.

 10 minutes into hiking the main trail, you’ll see the “Killyon Canyon Conservation Preserve” sign.
 So glad to see this area is protected!
+Cross two bridges after this.

 Stay right for everything!

-After one small switchback, you will come to a 4-way intersection.
+At mile 2, you will come to a 4-way intersection.
 Head left (north) from here.
 If you go straight it will take you to Affleck Park, and right follows the ridge south.

 Hike up 2 long switchbacks.